natnqweb/EventSystem/README.md

 You can always Expand this limit in config.h there is `#define EVENTS_NUMBER 10` limit set to 10 events.

-### to expand this limit you must perform following steps.
+### to expand this limit you must perform following steps

 1. Go to library src folder.